JDAI-CV/dabnn/README.md

 ## Introduction

-Binary neural networks have great potential on edge devices since they replace float operations by efficient bit-wise operations.
+Binary neural networks (BNNs) have great potential on edge devices since they replace float operations by efficient bit-wise operations.
 However, to leverage the efficiency of bit-wise operations, the reimplmentation of convolution layer and also other layers is needed.

 To our best knowledge, dabnn is the first highly-optimized binary neural networks inference framework for mobile platform.
 We implemented binary convolutions with armv8 assembly.
-On Google Pixel 1, our dabnn is as **800%~2400% faster** as [BMXNet](https://github.com/hpi-xnor/BMXNet) on a single binary convolution, and as about **700% faster** as it on binarized ResNet-18.
+On Google Pixel 1, our dabnn is as **800%~2400% faster** as [BMXNet](https://github.com/hpi-xnor/BMXNet) (the only one open-sourced BNN inference framework except dabnn to our best knowledge) on a single binary convolution, and as about **700% faster** as it on binarized ResNet-18.

 ## Benchmark and Comparison